enji7/runeemon/README.md

 ### What about Codehaus Cargo?

 [Codehaus Cargo](https://codehaus-cargo.github.io/cargo/Home.html) is a great project with a similar purpose.
 Compared to runEEmon, it comes with a wider range of application servers and neat integration features.
 If your requirements exceed occasional experiments, be sure to check it out.

+See [runEEmon (Cargo Edition)](https://github.com/enji7/runeemon-cargo), an alternative version of runEEmon that is powered by Codehaus Cargo.

 ### How to pronounce runEEmon?